xSlOom/MuseumProject/README.md

 All files needed are uploaded on this Github.
 (Even the .sql ^_^)

-The current SQL is not fully updated (last update: 2015) with new regions/departments/museum name so feel free to update and do a pull request on there.
+The current SQL may NOT be fully updated with new regions/departments/museum name so feel free to update and do a pull request on there.

 About the registered images in the database; It may be under <a href="https://en.wikipedia.org/wiki/Copyright">COPYRIGHT</a> so be careful if you are going to use it on a server.
 And of course, we are <span style="color:#ff0000;font-weight: bold;">NOT</span> responsible for future actions.